Check out Trūata’s extensive range of thought leadership

 Data Privacy in the US: Exploring consumer attitudes and new horizons

 The protection of privacy is now as much of an economic necessity for the US as it is a fundamental right for the consumers fueling its market value.

-Despite having only come to the fore in recent years, the field of privacy engineering is rapidly evolving to meet the rising demands and plethora of complex challenges presented by the big data economy.
 Privacy engineering is not only becoming integral to data-driven businesses because of regulatory demands and hyper-automation strategies, it is also a discipline that leads to enhanced products, increased consumer trust and bottom-line growth.